tmhglnd/mercury-pulsar/README.md

 ## 💻 Install

+The Mercury Pulsar plugin is now available through the built-in Package Manager in Pulsar.

+1. Open Pulsar.app

+2. Click on Packages > Open Package Manager

+3. Search for `mercury`

+4. Click `Install`

+### Commandline

+You can also install the package through the commandline.
 Make sure that `ppm` (Pulsar Package Manager) is installed.
-On linux, it should be automatically installed with Atom.
+On linux and windows, it should be automatically installed with Pulsar.
 On OSX, go to the `Pulsar` menu and click `Install Shell Commands`.

+1. Open the Terminal and type

+`ppm install tmhglnd/mercury`

+If `ppm` fails, you can also use `pulsar -p`

+Optionall you can also first clone this repository and install that manually:

 1. Download this repository via